Quanta-of-solitude/iOT-Development-Board-1.0/README.md

-# IoT Development Board 1.0, using 4051 @TEchnomate Edubotics Pvt Ltd.
+# IoT Development Board 1.0, using 4051 @Technomate Edubotics Pvt Ltd.

 > USING 4051 MuX